It’s a slippery thing, time.

 It also means that if you don’t have a big chunk of time to devote to your project that day, there are often smaller tasks you can do, to move it forward.

+Learn to say no gracefully.
 Stop being sorry.
-Protect the time you need for your creative work, without apology.
+Protect the time you need for your creative work, without apology, without that fear of missing out.
 It’s important.

-Then you’ll really be offering your unique gifts to the world.
+Then you’ll get work done, and be able to offer your unique gifts to the world.
 And who knows what that could change?